 The Problem of Historical Theology

-What many people forget is that PSA is a relative newcomer in the historical discussion of atonement.
+What many people forget is that PSA, as it is typically presented in evangelical circles, is a relative newcomer in the historical discussion of atonement.
 It was not until the Reformation that the Church began to think in this way.
 While we obviously appeal to Scripture and not tradition as the authority, and I hold to more than one doctrine which is not the majority opinion in tradition (e.g. believer’s baptism and conditional immortality) in those cases, there is considerable evidence of those views in the Early Church Fathers.
-With PSA there are few (if any) signs of it anywhere before the 16th century (a few references to satisfying the demands of the law are dropped in Tertullian, Augustine, and Gregory the Great which may be precursors for PSA, and of course PSA owes much to Anselm’s notion of satisfaction).
+With PSA there are few signs of it being developped into a full model of atonement before the 16th century.
+There are references to satisfying the demands of the law in the work Tertullian, Augustine, and Gregory the Great which may be precursors for PSA, and of course PSA owes much to Anselm’s notion of satisfaction.
+But the language usually cited as evidence of PSA in the Fathers is cherry-picked sentences which don’t actually show a developped understanding of PSA.
 It seems to me, that the rise of PSA is heavily influenced by the shifting of eras in Western Europe, away from feudal hierarchies towards constitution based law.
 After all, the Eastern Orthodox Church never adopted PSA, with many of its adherents under Ottoman or Imperial Russian rule while the Reformation was taking place in Western Europe.
-I don’t think it’s a coincidence that the first real advocate for a fully developped penal view of atonement which focuses on legal, penal, forensic language was, prior to becoming a preacher and theologian, a practicing lawyer.
+I don’t think it’s a coincidence that the most important advocate for a fully developped penal view of atonement which focuses on legal, penal, forensic language was, prior to becoming a preacher and theologian, a practicing lawyer.
 In much the same way that many have critiqued Anselm’s satisfaction theory as being rooted in the assumptions of medieval feudalism, it may be worth our while to further investigate the connections between the rise of early modern constitutionalism as well as Calvin’s legal background as formative on PSA.

 Tensions Created for Systematic Theology

-PSA creates some problems for systematic theology, as it creates some difficult to maintain dynamics within the Trinity.
+PSA creates some problems for systematic theology, as it creates some strange dynamics within the Trinity.
 How does the Father’s wrath and Son’s death relate to one another?
 How can the Father killing the Son, who shares his own nature, appease wrath?
 The righteousness of the Son imputed to the believer is said to create a situation in which the Father looks upon us and sees his Son’s righteousness.
-So has the Father worked with the Son to created a means of self-deception?
+So has the Father worked with the Son to create a means of self-deception?

 Further, if Jesus’ death pays the penalty for sin- in other words Jesus receives the full punishment we deserve- and in the mind of most PSA advocates (but not all), the final punishment for our sin will be eternal torment, how can that be?
-Jesus suffered for a limited time only, and died for our sins.
+Jesus suffered for a limited time, and died for our sins.
 If our sin will lead to an eternity in hell, then Jesus did not receive the penalty we are to receive, because he did not spend an eternity in torment in hell.
 And if it is Jesus’ death which pays the penalty, then the penalty must be death, not torment.
 Of course, the notion of eternal conscious torment in hell is one I reject.
-But in my opinion, PSA is incompatible with ECT.
-That tension is somewhat smoothed over in the conditional view of final punishment, because “the wages of sin is death” (Rom.
+But in my opinion, PSA is incompatible with any notion of eternal torment.
+That tension is somewhat smoothed over if one embraces the conditional immortality view of final punishment, because “the wages of sin is death” (Rom.
 6:23).

 PSA has it’s place.
 The notion that Christ received in himself the punishment for sin is one metaphor used by the New Testament authors to convey some sense of what Christ’s death means (e.g. Rom.
 8:1-4).
 Jesus in a very real sense “died for our sins” (1 Cor.
 15:3).
 He certainly shared in our lot, represents us in death, which comes as a result of sin.
 Yes, I affirm this.
-But, is Jesus’ death solely or primarily about paying a cost incurred by our sin?
-Is it propitiation?
+But, is it propitiation?
 Do the New Testament authors speak in this way?
 Or, are PSA readings the result of PSA being assumed before reading the text?
 The same could be asked of all doctrines.
 Do we allow the meaning to come out of the text, or do we find confirmation of our preconceived notions because we’ve read the text through a PSA filter?

 Even if PSA can be drawn from a handful of verses, should it become our guiding hermeneutical principle, and our Gospel proclamation?
 I would argue no. PSA has significant limitations, especially when it becomes too big and too central.
-There are holes in this conception of what has taken place in Christ.
 We need a more expansive and rounded view of atonement, justification, salvation, and union with Christ.
 I like Christus Victor, but not in a rigid, dogmatic way.
 I think it captures a broader vision of what God has accomplished in Christ, but even that view is still limited in some ways.
 As we read the broad sweep of Scripture we see a description of humanity created in God’s image, corrupted by sin, and in need of healing, deliverance, forgiveness, and resurrection.
 This has come to us in Christ.

 Patrick Franklin.”Penal Substitution in Perspective“.
 MJTM, 10 (2008) 22.